mend/renovate-ce-ee/docs/2-configuration.md

 ## GitHub Enterprise App

 Before running Renovate Pro, you need to provision it as an App on GitHub Enterprise, and retrieve the ID + private key provided.
 This requires GitHub Enterprise 2.12 or later.
-It is recommended that you name the app "renovate" so that it shows up as "renovate[bot]" in Pull Requests.
+Name the app "Renovate" so that it shows up as "renovate[bot]" in Pull Requests and can be recognised when GitHub sends webhooks.

-Be sure to input a webhook secret when adding the app.
+Be sure to enter a webhook secret when adding the app.
 If you don't care about a secret, then enter 'renovate'.

 ## Renovate Pro